 You may think that multitasking makes you more efficient and productive, but it doesn’t.

-When you multitask, your brain must quickly toggle back and forth between tasks wasting up to 40% of your productive time.
-(7)
+Multitasking requires your brain to quickly toggle back and forth between tasks, wasting up to 40% of your productive time.

-And alarmingly, it takes 23 minutes to fully regain your focus after you’ve switched tasks.
-(8)
+It takes 23 minutes to fully regain focus after you’ve switched tasks.

 Overcome Boredom